topero91/ads_detection/README.md

 usage: main.py [-h] [--input_file INPUT_FILE] [--output_file OUTPUT_FILE]

 Test task solution.
 For the program to work correctly, you need to enter a file with with one sentence per line.
-The output is another file with one predicted
-label per line.
+The output is another file with one predicted label per line.

-optional arguments:
+### arguments:

   -h, --help            show this help message and exit